jsimpso81/WPIlibMathLabVIEW/FRC_Traj_Pkg/_Read_Me.txt

-This builds the install package.
+This project is used to build the install package.
 The steps should be run in order.

+Prerequisites:
+0) Copy the current executable files and dependant files from FRC_Traj_Util builds (in the bin directory) to the UtilExe\bin subdirectory of this project.

-These first steps create the "build" directory from which the package is then built.
+These first steps create and populate the "build" directory from which the install package is then built.

 0)Execute "clean" on all the build specifications.